IamThejus/JigglyPuff-Server/README.md

-# Media Server API
+# JigglyPuff-Server

-A **FastAPI** backend for a **Dell Debian home media server**.
-It serves system, storage, torrent, library, and service status to a mobile dashboard app ("JigglyPuff") over the LAN (or remotely), plus a small set of authenticated control actions (add a torrent, trigger `sync-movies`) and a WebSocket for real-time torrent progress.
+The **FastAPI** backend for **JigglyPuff**, a Dell Debian home media server dashboard app.
+This repo (**JigglyPuff-Server**) serves system, storage, torrent, library, and service status to the JigglyPuff mobile app over the LAN (or remotely), plus a small set of authenticated control actions (add a torrent, trigger `sync-movies`) and a WebSocket for real-time torrent progress.

 **Everything except `/api/v1/actions/*` is read-only and unauthenticated.**
 Control actions require an `X-API-Key` header (see